ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 The better question is:

-> Are we reducing the organization’s ability to create the same vulnerabilities again?
+> <strong>Are we reducing the organization’s ability to create the same vulnerabilities again?</strong>

 That is the difference between activity and progress.